karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

-Note that `curl` does not automatically URL encode your payload, and note the usage of `--data-urlencode`, which prevents the `+` character to be URL decoded and interpreted as a space ` ` by Kong's Admin API.
+Note that `curl` does not automatically URL encode your payload, and note the usage of `--data-urlencode`, which prevents the `+` character to be URL decoded and interpreted as a space ` ` by Qordoba's Admin API.

-Last but not least - and still related to special characters commonly found in PCRE sequences - we must consider the comma, which is used by Kong to delimit several entries in the `uris` property.
+Last but not least - and still related to special characters commonly found in PCRE sequences - we must consider the comma, which is used by Qordoba to delimit several entries in the `uris` property.
 Because of this, commas used in a PCRE sequence must be escaped, like so: